Russian Standard Bank: History

-The bank defaulted on its debts in 2015.
+The bank defaulted on its debts and was announced defunct in 2015.

 Owners and management

 As of February 16, 2009, almost 100% of the shares of the bank are controlled by "Company Standard Russian" (97.172089%) and "Rust Inc." (2.826654%), which, in turn, is owned by Bermuda "Rust Trading Limited" (beneficiary - Roustam Tariko).

 Chairman of the Board - Alexander Samokhvalov.

 Chairman of the Board of Directors - Roustam Tariko.

 Activity

 The main (priority) areas of the bank's activity are consumer lending and credit card issuance.
 The bank also deals with acquiring, Internet acquiring, attracting deposits, settlement and cash services to individuals and legal entities, providing overdrafts, renewable and non-revolving credit lines, conducting international settlements (bank guarantees and letters of credit), trade finance, conducting conversion operations, etc. It is the agent of insurance companies CJSC Russian Standard Insurance and LLC Banking Insurance Company.

 Until December 2008, the bank was actively involved in car loans, but at the beginning of the 2008–2010 because of the financial crisis, it completely removed this program.